meichthys/sword_drill/readme.md

 4. Enter the virtual environment by running `pipenv shell`
 5. Run the application by running `python ./src/main.py`

-### Voice Recognition Models ###
+### Voice Recognition Notes ###

-This application uses a smallest voice recognition model, but other voice recognition models that are compatible with [vosk](https://alphacephei.com/vosk/models) can be used (Note: Currently only English models are supported).
-To change the model, simply download the model you would like, extract it and save it in the `src` directory with the name of `model`.
+This application uses [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) to handle recording and Google Cloud Speech API to parse the speech into text.
+This program then parses the references from the text and fetches the verse text from [Bible-API.com](https://bible-api.com/).

 ## License ##